- Australia Intro

 In a quiet rural area, we pulled off near an abandoned road that pierced the thick brush.
 I wondered what we were doing since nothing indicated this spot was special.
 Del beckoned us to follow him down the overgrown track bordered with medium-sized deciduous trees.
 Five of us kept up with Del, leaving the rest of the group to follow at a slower pace.
 We climbed over and under fallen logs and brushed past the wet bushes seeking a bowerbird.

 In ten minutes, the track had faded and Del made a right turn into the shrubbery.
 We pushed our way into the wet forest through tangled grasses and low hanging branches until Del stopped.
 He turned to us and patted the air, signaling that the bird was nearby.
-Then he pointed, his hand close to his chest.
+Then he pointed, his hand close to his chest so he would not startle the bird.
+We followed his point.
 A bright yellow bird sat on a low branch back in the underbrush.
 Del whispered, “Golden Bowerbird.”

 Finally, I realized that the distant howls belonged to my friend Sally, so I turned to retrace my steps back up the trail.
 Sally continued her yelping, interspersed with short periods of quiet.
-I met two other birders who said she had been with them when they discovered leeches on their pant legs.
+I met two others in our group who said she had been with them when they discovered leeches on their pant legs.
 They picked off the leeches and kept moving—but Sally went ballistic.
 We were in prime leech habitat—warm, moist, and brushy—and the previous night’s rain activated them.

 I tried to calm her.
 It seemed best to move away from that spot so I spun her around and pointed her in the direction of the road.